anandg1/docker-swarm-app/README.md

 ## Pre-requesites:

 - Basic Knowledge in Docker, Docker swarm, AWS
 - 4 AWS instances, where one act initialized as the swarm manager and 3 as workers.
-All these are connected to an ALB
+The workers are connected to an ALB

 ## Features: